Skip to main content

 3 categories of treatment goals

 While seeking mental health treatment, your primary goal understandably is to get help with a mental health condition.
 However, there may be additional goals that you may choose to address during your treatment because they either motivate you to seek help to get better or support your wellness and resilience while you are in recovery.
-The following 3 broad categories of goals will provide you some guidance on choosing such goals (Adams & Grieder, 2005):
+The following 3 broad categories of goals will provide you with some guidance on choosing such goals (Adams & Grieder, 2005):

 1. Service or treatment goals: These are the goals that directly address the current symptoms of your mental illness.
 A goal must state a positive change and must be measurable.
-For example, “I want to learn to self-manage my depression or I want to learn coping skills to deal with my anxiety by the end of this year.”
-Avoid non-specific goals such as, "I don't want to feel this way."
+For example, “I want to learn to self-manage my depression, or I want to learn coping skills to deal with my anxiety by the end of this year.”
+Avoid non-specific goals such as "I don't want to feel this way."

 2. Life goals: Life goals are your hopes and aspirations for the future.
 For example, “I want a job,” or “I want to be married.”
 Life goals may not be directly related to the treatment of your mental illness, but they motivate you to seek help for your mental illness and stay on track with your treatment goals.